script

 The Lydy Center, renovated for the expansion of the department in 2004, contains choral and instrumental rehearsal rooms, an intimate recital space, a large classroom, a faculty lounge and a theatre drafting lab.

 A prominent feature on the Drury campus, Stone Chapel has a seating capacity of 510 and houses the 1906 Lyon and Healy Chalfant pipe organ, named after William Chalfant, director of the Drury Conservatory of Music at the turn of the 20th century.
-This three manual, 30-rank instrument with approximately 1,400 pipes was substantially renovated between 1990 and 1998.
+This three manual, 30-rank instrument with 1,400 pipes was substantially renovated between 1990 and 1998.
 It is utilized by the organ students, for weekend weddings, for the popular Christmas Vespers and for recitals and other special events in the chapel.

 Information for current Drury students